felidadae/owca/docs/score_algorithm.rst

 ************************

-We constructed a heuristic for automatic assessment of how well a workload match a node with Intel PMEM memory installed ran in 2LM mode.
+We constructed a heuristic for automatic assessment of how well a workload match a node with Intel PMEM memory installed ran in 2LM (or HMEM) mode.
 The heuristic is trying to reach two goals:

 - use as much of memory as possible on PMEM nodes
 - minimize a chance of worsening workloads performance (comparing to DRAM).